 The Debate Over Driving Limits and Marijuana Use

 It is common knowledge that most states have established a 0.08% blood alcohol level as the maximum legal limit for drivers over the age of 21.
-However, with the legalization of the use of recreational marijuana and medical marijuana, there are concerns about operating under the influence laws for drivers who smoke or consume marijuana.
-The police and prosecutors have been overzealous in these prosecutions, and experienced defense lawyers are stepping up to keep innocent drivers from being wrongfully prosecuted.
-Similarly, judges are seeking to make an example out of those accused of driving under the influence of marijuana (OWPD), and it takes an aggressive and fearless defense lawyer to do what is necessary to get the client the most lenient sentence possible.
+However, with the legalization of recreational marijuana and medical marijuana, there are concerns about operating under the influence laws for drivers who smoke or consume marijuana.
+The police and prosecutors have been overzealous in these prosecutions and experienced defense lawyers are stepping up to keep innocent drivers from being wrongfully prosecuted.
+Similarly, judges seek to make an example out of those accused of driving under the influence of marijuana (OWPD).
+It takes an aggressive and fearless defense lawyer to do what is necessary to get the client the most lenient sentence possible.

 Driving Limits – Driving Under the Influence of Marijuana

-Even though Michigan allows medical and recreational marijuana, it does not have a driving limit set for being able to operate a motor vehicle after having consumed marijuana legally.
-The ambiguity in the law has been the impetus for many defense motions in matters where people are prosecuted for driving under the influence of marijuana.
-The government is still charging drivers even when they possess valid Medical Marijuana cards.
+Even though Michigan allows medical and recreational marijuana, it does not have a driving limit set for operating a motor vehicle after consuming marijuana legally.
+The ambiguity in the law has been the impetus for many defense motions in matters where the government prosecutes people for driving under the influence of marijuana.
+The government still chargings drivers even when they possess valid Medical Marijuana cards.
 The lawyers at LEWIS & DICKSTEIN, P.L.L.C. have filed several such motions successfully and will do whatever is necessary to seek a dismissal of all charges in your case.

 What is a Reasonable Standard?

-According to the National Highway Traffic Safety Administration, users experience the most significant amount of impairment during the first three hours of having smoked or consumed marijuana.
-To determine if there was recent consumption of marijuana, the Michigan State Police laboratory will test active THC in whole blood.
-Reasonable limits have been difficult to set because of lack of research on a standard impairment level, marijuana affects different people differently, and active THC stays in a chronic or medical user’s system longer, even if the person has quit smoking.
+According to the National Highway Traffic Safety Administration, users experience the most significant impairment during the first three hours of smoking or consuming marijuana.
+To determine if there was recent marijuana consumption, the Michigan State Police laboratory will test active THC in whole blood.
+Reasonable limits have been difficult to set because of a lack of research on a standard impairment level, marijuana affects different people differently, and active THC stays in a chronic or medical user’s system longer, even if the person has quit smoking.

 Marijuana Driving Limits in Other States

-Although opponents believe that 5 ng/mL is unreasonably low, it is one of the highest limits in any state.
-Nevada (a medical marijuana state) has a limit of 2 ng/mL Ohio also has a limit of 2 ng/mL Montana (a medical marijuana state) has a limit of 5 ng/mL.
-Pennsylvania’s limit is also 5 ng/mL.
-Michigan’s legislature needs to decide as to the driving limits after having smoked or consumed marijuana.
-It should consider medical evidence and not rely on inadequate studies and emotion.
+Although opponents believe that five (5) ng/mL is unreasonably low, it is one of the highest limits in any state.
+Nevada (a medical marijuana state) has a two (2) ng/mL limit.
+Ohio also has a limit of two (2) ng/mL Montana (a medical marijuana state) has a limit of five (5) ng/mL.
+Pennsylvania’s limit is also five (5) ng/mL.
+Michigan’s legislature must decide the driving limits after smoking or consuming marijuana.
+It should consider medical evidence and not rely on inadequate studies and emotions.

 Operating Under the Influence of Marijuana Criminal Defense Attorneys